BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 I've written a script to generate an SD Card img file.
 You can simply run the `./make_card.sh` script to generate an img file that can be written directly to an SD card to then boot an RPi and run your fresh code.

-The script that generates the card image must be run as root.
-Not much option there I'm afraid, it needs to do that to be able to use the device-mapper kernel interface to generate a loop device for the img.

-Run the `./make_card.sh` script to generate a card image:

 ```
 part-1/armc-03 $ ./make_card.sh rpi3bp